Robert B. Sloan, D. d. Theol.

 All these developments – and many still to come, including plans to add other doctoral programs – reflect the work of Dr. Sloan and his administrative team in implementing the goals in HBU’s Ten Pillars vision.

-Dr. Sloan serves as Chairman of the Board of Citizen’s, Inc., a New York Stock Exchange company whose home office is in Austin, Texas.
-He also serves on the Board of Directors of the Houston Symphony, the Greater Houston Partnership, Houston Christian High School, Orphan Outreach, and the Christian Thinkers Society.
-Other leadership roles include his service on the Community Relations Committee of Memorial Hermann Healthcare System and the Charity Golf Committee of Marketplace Chaplains USA.
+Dr. Sloan serves on the Board of Directors of the Houston Symphony, the Greater Houston Partnership, Orphan Outreach, and the Christian Thinkers Society.
+He also serves as Chairman of the Board of Citizens Inc., a New York Stock Exchange listed company, and on the Community Relations Committee of Memorial Hermann Healthcare System.

 Dr. Sloan has published extensively and has pastored churches throughout Texas and beyond.
 He is the recipient of numerous awards and has also held membership in a number of professional societies, including the Society of Biblical Literature, the Southwest Biblical Seminar, the National Association of Baptist Professors of Religion, and Studiorum Novi Testamenti Societas.